-Military Court-Martial Trial Procedures
+Military Court-Martial Trial Procedures and Rules

-Before the Court-Martial Trial
+Before a Court-Martial Trial

 Level of Court-Martial

-• determination of the level of court-martial to "refer" the case to (special or general)
+• determination of the level of court-martial to "refer" the case to

 • reduction of the charge so it can be resolved through an Article 15 punishment, or